jjmarm/masksforhunger/chapters/san-diego.md

 mainImage: /assets/san-diego-79567_1920.jpg
 profileImage: /assets/sophiag.jpg
 about: >-
-  For some people, COVID-19 is a large inconvenience.
-Events and activities have been canceled, but nothing too serious has happened.
-However, many people have lost their jobs, gotten their salary cut, or have been affected in other very extreme ways.
+  Because of COVID-19, many people have lost their jobs, gotten their salary cut, or have been affected in other very extreme ways.
 Instead of worrying about whether or not their sport season was canceled, these people are worried about whether or not they have enough food for themselves.
 Even worse, if they have enough food for their children.

   I decided I did not just want to stand by while the whole world was struggling through the effects, big or small, of the outbreak.
 I wanted to help, and joining Masks for Hunger was the perfect opportunity.